What’s my personal injury claim worth?

 How to think about the value of your injury case

 You have been injured due to someone’s fault and you want to know the value of your injury claim in Illinois.
 The question is valid.
-The answer is not simple.
-The answer cannot be found in a book or on Google.
+The answer is not simple and cannot be found in a book or on Google.
 Why?
 Because an injury case value is not a math or science problem with a definite answer.
 You cannot plug in x, y and z and get an answer as you would with a calculator.
 Ultimately, if a case is not settled by negotiation, the case value is decided by a jury, judge or arbitrator.
 Predicting what people will do is difficult.
 That is why cases settle out of court.
 People are unpredictable.

 What you need to know are some basics of case evaluation.
 When you know the basics, you can speak the same language as the insurance company or their attorneys, then you can estimate a range of value for your case.
 For example, your case may have a value between $100,000 and $125,000.
 When you know case evaluation basics, you can think about your case in an effective manner and perhaps determine a range of value for your case.

 A word about liability